mjordan/islandora_workbench_docs/docs/user_management.md

 The credentials file can be encrypted, requiring the Workbench user to enter a decryption key to proceed.
 To do this:

 1. Create a credentials file and configure its path as described in the previous section.
 2. Encrypt the file using the `encrypt_credentials_file.py` file in Workbench's `scripts` directory: `python encrypt_credentials_file.py /path/to/the/creditials/file.yml`.
+Encrypting the credentials file overwrites the original version with the encrypted version.
 3. The script will tell you what the encryption/decryption key for that file is.
 This key will be necessary for Workbench to read the file.
-4. Workbench automatically detects if the credentials file is encrypted and if it is, will prompt the user to enter the key.
+4. Workbench automatically detects if the credentials file registered in the `credentials_file_path` config setting is encrypted and if it is, will prompt the user to enter the key.

 There is no option to store the key in the Workbench configuration file, but there are a couple of alternatives to having Workbench prompt the user for the key:

 - Have your systems administrator to add the key to the `ISLANDORA_WORKBENCH_ENCRYPTION_KEY` environment variable in your computer.
 If that environment variable is present, you will not be prompted for the key.
-- If you systems administrator prefers storing the decryption key in a securely-located file instead of having Workbench prompt for the key, they can put the key in a plain text file and register the path to that file in the `credentials_key_file_path` setting.
+- If you systems administrator prefers storing the decryption key in a securely-located file instead of having Workbench prompt for the key or storing the key in an environment variable, they can put the key in a plain text file and register the path to that file in the `credentials_key_file_path` setting.
 Note that it is important that this key file be placed in a directory only readable by the current Workbench user, such as their home directory.
 If it is in a directory that multiple people can read, the security benefits of encrypting the credentials are reduced.

 ## The `include_password_in_rollback_config_file` configuration setting